 Brewer’s yeast is derived from Saccharomyces cerevisiae just like nutritional yeast but rather than being grown on a medium, its produced as a byproduct of making beer.
 It’s not as common as nutritional yeast however it offers many of the same health benefits as, such as a high-protein content, fiber and important minerals such as chromium, B vitamins, potassium and phosphorus.

-Where Can I Buy Nutritional Yeast?
+Where to Find Nutritional Yeast?

 Nutritional yeast is a lot more common than it used to be, so you might be able to find it in larger grocery stores, depending on where you live.
 If your local grocery store has a health foods section, check that out and watch for the brands like Bob’s Red Mill or Bragg.

 If you can’t find it in your nearest big box grocery store, it’s available at stores like Whole Foods and other natural and health food stores.
 Whole Foods carries it in bulk which is handy and if you can’t find it in bulk, you can buy packaged nutritional yeast from a number of different brands.
+It’s also readily available from online retailers like Amazon and Thrive.

 Nutritional Yeast Health Benefits